Why Do Cats Like To Play With String, And Is String A Good Toy?

 Not necessarily!
 They provide great entertainment for felines of all breeds and ages.
 And cats do need entertainment.
 Otherwise, destructive behavior, obesity, and even depression are bound to occur.

-Engaging in a play session with string toys must be monitored at all times.
+Engaging in a play session with string toys must always be monitored.

 Watch out for any accidents, such as ingestion or suffocation.
 If you’re careful, your kitty will be safe.

-Investing in a high-quality string toy that is secure and durable is a great option.
+Investing in a high-quality, secure, durable string toy is a great option.
 Just don’t leave your pet alone without supervision while it’s playing with the toy.

 And if it still manages to ingest some part of the toy, don’t attempt to pull out the string!
 Instead, take your pet to the vet’s office immediately.

-Carefully monitor your kitty whenever it’s playing with string toys and don’t get the cheap ones from your local pet store.
-There’s no need to deprive your beloved furball the pleasure of these toys, as long as you remember these tips and the fact that strings do pose dangers.
+Carefully monitor your kitty when playing with string toys, and don’t get the cheap ones from your local pet store.
+There’s no need to deprive your beloved furball of the pleasure of these toys as long as you remember these tips and the fact that strings do pose dangers.

 Emily Parker